 Most people think all financial planners are “certified,” but this isn’t true.
 Anyone can use the title “financial planner.”
-Only those who have fulfilled the certification and renewal requirements of CFP Board can display the CFP® certification trademarks which represent a high level of competency, ethics and professionalism.
+Only those who have fulfilled the certification and renewal requirements of the CFP Board can display the CFP® certification trademarks which represent a high level of competency, ethics and professionalism.
 And because they are held to a fiduciary standard of care, a CFP® professional is required to act in your best interest.
 Accordingly, Certified Financial Planners must meet the following requirements:

 Education: Unlike many financial advisors, CFP® professionals must develop their theoretical and practical knowledge by completing a comprehensive course of study at a college or university offering a financial planning curriculum approved by the CFP Board.
 Applicants may also satisfy the education requirement by submitting a transcript review or previous financial planning-related course work.
 Or, they can show that they have attained certain professional designations or academic degrees that cover the important subjects in the CFP Board’s financial planning curriculum.